FloatbotAI/Floatbot-Android-SDK/README.md

 **If you have enabled mic in chatbot.
 You need to handle Mircophone permission in activity before loading fragment**

-**Currently as of now attachment item is not supported in android floatbot sdk **
+**Currently as of now attachment item is not supported in android floatbot sdk**

 To Delete user/Clear/Logout from  Floatbot app
 ~~~java
 FloatbotUtils.clearUserData(this);
 ~~~

+Please let us know if you encounter any problems at **support@floatbot.ai**